rhiot/rhiot/README.md

 - Camel components for IoT
 - Backend cloud services (Cloudlets)
 - Web console for managing the devices, gateways and Cloudlets
+- IoT deployment utilities
+- Performance Testing Framework for the IoT gateways

-## Subprojects
+## Documentation

-- [Camel IoT Labs](https://github.com/camel-labs/camel-labs/tree/master/iot) - covers modules providing the Internet Of Things functionalities
+[Here](https://github.com/rhiot/rhiot/tree/master/iot) you can find the reference documentation for the Rhiot.

 ## Current release

-The latest and the greatest version of the Camel Labs is 0.1.0.
+The latest and the greatest version of the Rhiot is 0.1.0.
 Wondering what's new there?
-Here are the [release notes](https://github.com/camel-labs/camel-labs/blob/master/release-notes.md).
+Here are the [release notes](https://github.com/rhiot/rhiot/blob/master/release-notes.md).

 ## Mailing list